oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ## 10. Practical Implications
-The findings demonstrate why salary figures should not be used in isolation when comparing economic conditions between countries.
-For analysts, employers, researchers or individuals considering international relocation, salary comparisons should be evaluated alongside local prices and purchasing power.
-The SVS can provide an initial screening tool, but countries identified as high-value should subsequently be assessed using purchasing power, taxation, housing costs and disposable income.
+The findings demonstrate why salary figures should not be used in isolation when comparing  affordability across countries.
+The SVS can be used as an initial comparative indicator, but it should be interpreted alongside Local Purchasing Power and other relevant economic measures when evaluating how far income may stretch across countries.

 ---